 I have been programming computers since age 12.
 And even before I first got my hands on a real computer (a C64 my dad borrowed from a friend in 1985), I wrote my first programs using pen and paper.
 In my career I have programmed everything from 8-bit home computers (C64, MSX) to IBM big iron systems (COBOL and JCL, VM/CMS and CICS), various Unix systems, OpenVMS, Windows NT in its various incarnations, the Mac (classic and modern macOS), to "bare metal" embedded devices and iPhone/iPad.
 I have a diploma (MSc. equivalent) in Computer Science from the University of Linz, Austria.

-When I am not working, I spend time with my family or enjoy one of my hobbies — sailing, running, swimming, skiing, listening to or making music (keyboard, drums and some guitar), and reading.
+When I am not working, I spend time with my family or enjoy one of my hobbies — sailing, running, swimming, skiing, listening to or making music (drums and keyboard, and a little bit of guitar), and reading.
 I am also very interested in spaceflight and its history.

 I also enjoy traveling.
 In 2012, I've lived for three wonderful summer months in the San Francisco Bay Area with my family.
 For most of 2013 I've lived at Lake Constance.
 Currently, I live with my family at the beautiful Wörthersee (Lake Wörth) near Klagenfurt, Austria.